FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 >128KB:       Weak accumulation + strong finalization
 ```

-### Overlapping Reads: Eliminating Branches
+### Overlapping Reads

 For inputs like 5 bytes, we read bytes 0-3 and bytes 1-4.
 They overlap, but that's fine: we're hashing, not parsing.
-The key insight: **two unaligned 32-bit reads are faster than branching on the exact size**.

 ```cpp
 // 4-8 bytes: Read from start and end, they might overlap